 - Can also be used on springs

-Overall, the Rust Oleum formula is a highly rated and developed by a reputable company for peace of mind.
-Although it is only a 12 oz aerosol, it will still be able to paint 4 calipers but we recommend applying thick coats for extra durability.Check it Out
+Overall, the Rust Oleum formula is a highly rated caliper paint and developed by a reputable company for peace of mind.
+Although it’s only a 12 oz aerosol, it’s able to paint 4 calipers but we recommend applying thick coats for additional durability.Check it Out

 POR-15 is another big brand in the rust prevention industry and their caliper paint is designed to be brushed onto the caliper.
 As you can apply this formula using a brush, there is no need to remove the caliper, which is makes things much easier.

 Other features of the POR-15 42806 Paint include:

 - Withstand temperatures up to 500 degrees

 - Excellent coverage that is long lasting